 First, mix everything up in the morning.

-Making no-knead sourdough bread is done by putting all the ingredients in a bowl and letting it rest to give it strength.
-This is a very long rest time, and occasionally you will stretch it and fold it a bit to provide it with even more structure.
+First, we’re putting all the ingredients in a bowl and letting it rest to give it strength.
+This is a very long rest time (about 10 hours), and occasionally you will stretch it and fold it a bit (every 3 hours or so) to provide it with even more structure.

 The long rise time means the dough will hang out on your counter for a while, and you’ll need to pay attention to it for a minute every now and then.
 So you can’t be asleep.

+To stretch and fold, just stretch the dough from the outside towards the center.
+Repeat on all sides of the dough.
 See how easy the stretch and fold is?
 Just a few seconds of work.
-You’re working with sticky dough, so you might find it helpful to have wet hands or spray them with nonstick cooking spray.
+You’re working with sticky dough, so it might be helpful to have wet hands or spray them with nonstick cooking spray.

 You’ve been stretching and folding and watching all day, and now it’s time for the next step.